 The term metadata has become widely used over the past 15 years, and has become particularly common with the popularity of the World Wide Web.
 But the underlying concepts have been in use for as long as collections of information have been organised.
 Library catalogues represent an established variety of metadata that has served for decades as collection management and resource discovery tools.
 The concept of metadata is also familiar to most people who deal with spatial issues.
 A map legend is one representation of metadata, containing information about the publisher of the map, the publication date, the type of map, a description of the map, spatial references, the map's scale and its accuracy, among other things.
 Metadata are also these types of descriptive information applied to a digital geospatial file.
-They're a common set of terms and definitions to use when documenting and using geospatial information or information with a geographic component this normally means the What, Who, Where, Why, When and How of the data.
+They're a common set of terms and definitions to use when documenting and using geospatial data.
+Most digital geospatial files now have some associated metadata.
+In the area of geospatial information or information with a geographic component this normally means the What, Who, Where, Why, When and How of the data.
 The only major difference that therefore exists from the many other metadata sets being collected for libraries, academia, professions and elsewhere is the emphasis on the spatial component - or the where element.